Level of Study

 Compulsory Assignments and Attendance

 There are no compulsory assignments, but the students will be given a written task, and it is recommended that students complete this task.

 In the spring semester 2021, the form of assessment has been changed from school exam to a 4-hour written examination from home + 1 hour technical time, as a measure to prevent transmission of the corona virus.

 Examination Support Material

-The exam is marked in the grade scale A-F, where F is a fail.
+The exam is marked on the grade scale A-F, where F is a fail.

 The reading list is comprised of general topics in modern English linguistics.
-The reading list will be available by 1 June for the Autumn semester, and 1 December for the Spring Semester.
+The reading list will be available by 1 December for the Spring Semester.

 The teaching is evaluated in accordance with the quality control system of the University of Bergen.

 The Programme Board is responsible for the academic content and structure of the study programme, and for the quality of all the subjects therein.